MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/retrieve-interactions-contact.md

 ---
-title: "Retrieve interactions for a contact using code (Dynamics 365 for Marketing Developer Guide) | MicrosoftDocs"
+title: "Retrieve interactions for a contact using code (Dynamics 365 Marketing Developer Guide) | MicrosoftDocs"
 description: "Know how to programmatically retrieve interactions for a contact using an action; GDPR compliance." ms.custom: ms.date: 08/07/2018